Ice Cream Pie

-The crust is waffle cones broken into small pieces, Fisher Chef’s Naturals Sliced Almonds, butter and honey to hold it all together.
-It’s a crunchy texture coupled with the soft sweetness of the ice cream to make a heavenly dessert.
-I’m doing a review for Fisher Nuts coming up and they sent me some nuts to try.
-I found this recipe on their site and adapted it to suit our tastes.
-Really you could put whatever flavours of ice cream you want as well as change up the syrup.
+The crust is waffle cones broken into small pieces, sliced almonds, butter, and honey to hold it all together.
+A crunchy texture coupled with the soft sweetness of the ice cream to make a heavenly dessert.
 I love caramel, but Bridget doesn’t so that’s why we only used chocolate.

 We usually buy Dairy Queen ice cream cake for birthdays, but making my own is so much cheaper and tastes just as good!